 Is it possible for hospitals to keep moms and babies together after a Cesarean?

 Yes, it is possible for hospitals to keep moms and babies together after a Cesarean.
-Two different hospitals have published quality improvement reports describing how they switched from routine separation to routine couplet care after C-sections (Spradlin 2009; Elliott-Carter and Harper 2012).
-As both reports were very similar, I will focus on the most recent article by Elliott-Carter (you can read the article for free in its entirety here).
+Three different hospitals have published quality improvement reports describing how they switched from routine separation to routine couplet care after C-sections (Spradlin 2009; Elliott-Carter and Harper 2012; Crenshaw et al. 2012).
+As the first two reports were very similar, I will focus on the article by Elliott-Carter (you can read the article for free in its entirety here).

 Why did this hospital decide to make the change?